The all-electric New Fiat 500 re-invents and re-defines what this iconic model line should be. Jonathan Crouch drives it.

 Market and Model

 So how much is Fiat's latest EV technology going to cost you?
-Well, as you'd expect, a fair bit more than you'd pay for the continuing mild hybrid petrol combustion 500 model, which retails from just over £14,000 in hatchback form.
-The 42kWh battery model we tried with its 186 to 199 mile range and base 'Icon' trim costs from just over £30,000 - or from around £31,500 as a Convertible.
-Plusher 'La Prima'-spec costs £2,000 more with the hatch and £2,400 more with the Convertible.
+Well, as you'd expect, a fair bit more than you'd pay for the continuing mild hybrid petrol combustion 500 model, which retails from just under £16,000 in hatchback form.
+The 500e is priced from around £27,500, but that's for the feeble 93hp 24kW version few will want.
+The 118hp 42kWh model we tried with its 186 to 199 mile range costs from around £30,500 - or from around £33,500 as a Convertible.
+There are two identically-priced mainstream trim levels, standard or 'Red'; plusher 'La Prima'-spec costs £3,000 more.

 Across the model range, you get the brand's 'U connect 5' 10.25-inch centre-dash infotainment screen, which is fully connected and based on the Android operating system.
 It includes Apple CarPlay and Android Auto smartphone-mirroring.
 The 'La Prima'-spec model comes with a panoramic glass roof, full-LED headlights, 17-inch diamond-cut wheels and chrome-plated side panel inserts.
 It will be offered with three exclusive paint shades.
 Inside, there's eco-leather upholstery for the dashboard and the seats.